Oni-kuki/RedTeam-Operator_Workstation/README.md

 ```
 vagrant up RTOW-Vmware --provider=vmware_workstation
 ```
 > [!CAUTION]
-> I put 8gb of ram by default so, if you want more or less change the `attribut` memory at last of `windows_10.json`file.
+> I put 2gb of ram by default so, if you want more or less change the reference attributs in the `Vagrantfile` it's same thing for the cpus.
-> it may take some time, you can grab coffe or tea while you wait  :coffee:
+> it may take some time the first time because it's necessary to download the box once, you can grab coffe or tea while you wait  :coffee:

 ## Future Improvements
 - A future release will include full WSL configuration across both VMware and VirtualBox environments.